Skip to content

 How a form submission becomes a Customer Intent Report.

-This system captures customer behavior before submission—page path, referrer, device data, engagement metrics, session history, search behavior, and customer actions—then packages that context into a structured lead intelligence email for the business.
+This system captures customer behavior before a form submission, including page path, referrer, device data, engagement metrics, session history, search behavior, and customer actions.
+That context is packaged into a structured Customer Intent Report email for the business.

 The Problem

-Traditional forms capture the message but lose the buying context.
+Traditional forms capture the message but lose the customer context.

 A basic form tells the business what the customer typed.
 It does not explain how they arrived, what they viewed, how long they engaged, what they searched, what CTA they opened, or whether the inquiry came from a casual visitor or a qualified buyer.